nataliering/Resolving-the-complex-Bordetella-pertussis-genome-using-barcoded-nanopore-sequencing/README.md

 # Resolving the complex *Bordetella pertussis* genome using barcoded nanopore sequencing

-This repository is currently an almost-complete work-in-progress to support our paper.
-Content will include:
+This repository is currently an almost-complete work-in-progress to support our paper, which is currently available as a preprint from BioRXiv: https://www.biorxiv.org/content/early/2018/08/03/381640.

+Content includes:
-- [ ] our full methodology, including any homemade code and commands used for community-built tools, plus a shell script to run either of our final pipelines (hybrid or long-read-only)
+- homemade code and commands used for community-built tools, plus a shell script to run either of our final pipelines (hybrid or long-read-only)
-- [ ] links to our data repository, including raw and processed reads (fastq), and genome assembler test intermediates and final assemblies
+- links to our data repository, including raw and processed reads (fastq), and genome assembler test intermediates and final assemblies
-- [ ] extended results (where applicable) and links to full metadata/supplementary files
+- extended results (where applicable) and links to full metadata/supplementary files